achen9/ee590/hw9/README.md

 * rust version 1.13.0 was used to compile and test the code.
 * cargo version 0.13.0 was used as the build system and package managers.

+## Rust vs. C++
+Alex Chen, 12/15/2016

+### Rust vs. C++ differences
+* Rust defaults to not allow variables to be changed.
+Must use "mut" keyword to allow new values to be assigned to a variable.
+C++ defaults to allow new values to be assigned to variable.
+C++ uses "const" to keep a variable constant.
+* Rust defaults to private properties/methods in a module definition.
+C++ defaults to public properties/methods in a class definition.

+### Rust and C++ similarities
+* Rust uses "cargo" similar to a C++ "makefile" for easier management of code compilation.
+"Cargo" also includes package managemnet features.